 app.example.com → example.com → comThe broadest domain that successfully sets the cookie is used.
 This ensures the cookie persists across subdomains.

 TRACIO can identify the same person across different browsers on the same device when Tier 1 signals produce matching hashes.
-Since Tier 1 relies on hardware and rendering characteristics (canvas, WebGL, audio, fonts), these signals are often identical across browsers on the same machine.
+Since Tier 1 relies on hardware and rendering characteristics (canvas, WebGL, audio, fonts), these signals are often identical across Chromium-based browsers on the same machine and degrade across engines (Chromium vs Firefox vs Safari).
+Matching a desktop visitor to a mobile visitor is not expected — the hardware and rendering surfaces differ.

-Cross-browser matching is a lower-confidence operation and is flagged accordingly in the response.
+Cross-browser matching is inherently a lower-confidence operation and is treated as such in scoring.